-CLINICAL SUPPORT PROGRAM contains Vitamin A. If you are presently taking a vitamin A containing medication for the treatment of acne, please refrain from taking CLINICAL SUPPORT PROGRAM until the end of the treatment cycle.
+CLINICAL SUPPORT MORNING & CLINICAL SUPPORT EVENING contain Vitamin A. If you are presently taking a vitamin A containing medication for the treatment of acne, please refrain from taking CLINICAL SUPPORT until the end of the treatment cycle.
 This product also contains niacin, which may cause temporary redness of the skin and flushing.

 BROMELAIN WITH QUERCETIN should not be used in individuals with a history of abnormal heart rhythms (arrhythmias) or taking blood thinners.
 Those who are allergic to pineapple should avoid bromelain.
 Individuals with other allergies may experience an allergic reaction to bromelain.

 Not manufactured with wheat, milk, soy, egg, fish, shellfish, peanuts or tree nut ingredients.
 Produced in a GMP-certified facility that processes other ingredients containing these allergens.